Tuesday, 2 December 2025

 The ute was beside the edge of the dirt road with its bonnet up way out there in the middle of nowhere.

-Ethan worked his motor bike down through the gears to see if there was anything he could do to help, as he wasn’t only a lawyer, he was an avid amateur mechanic.
+Ethan worked his Royal Enfield bike down through the gears to see if there was anything he could do to help, as he wasn’t only a lawyer, he was an avid amateur mechanic.

-He pulled his Royal Enfield motor bike up with Eboni sitting on the back, and flipped up his helmet visor.
+He pulled his motor bike up with Eboni sitting on the back, and flipped up his helmet visor.

 “Anything I can do to help?”
 Ethan asked.
 “I’m pretty handy with cars and engines.”